rkhoriander/docs/articles/quickstart/native/android/03-session-handling.md

 The `SecureCredentialsManager` can prompt the user for local device authentication using the configured Lock Screen (PIN, Password, Pattern, Fingerprint) before giving them the stored credentials.
 This behavior can be enabled calling the `SecureCredentialsManager#requireAuthentication` method when setting up the Credentials Manager.
 The sample has this line commented for convenience, remove the comment to try it.
 :::

-## Log the User Out
+## Log the user out

 To log the user out, you remove their credentials and navigate them to the login screen.
-When using a Credentials Manager you do that calling `clearCredentials`.
+When using a Credentials Manager you can do this by calling `clearCredentials`.

 In the sample, the LoginActivity checks that a boolean extra is present in the Intent at the Activity launch, so that if this flag is true the credentials are first removed from the Credentials Manager.